-Elisa was born in Brescia, Italy, and grew up in a musical family: her mother and brother are composers, and her two sisters are professional musicians.
+Elisa was born in Brescia, Italy, and grew up in a musical family: including her composer mother and brother, and sisters who are professional musicians.
 Elisa began playing piano and violin as a pre-schooler, and as a teenager played baroque sonatas with her mother and sister.
-At sixteen she began formal studies in violin and viola at the L. Marenzio Conservatory in Brescia, winning many prizes in national competitions and graduating with highest honours.
+At eleven she began formal studies in violin at the L. Marenzio Conservatory in Brescia, winning many prizes in national competitions and graduating in violin and viola with highest honours.
 She continued her post-graduate studies with Franco Gulli, Corrado Romano, Dora Schwarzberg, Matis Vaitsner, Ilya Grubert, and Dejan Bogdanovich.

 In 2000, Elisa was selected as concertmaster and soloist with the orchestra of the Accademia del Teatro alla Scala di Milano, where she received intensive professional training in orchestral and chamber music repertoire, as well as violin technique.
 Soon after graduating, she began studying baroque violin, taking part in masterclasses with Enrico Onofri, and studying with Chiara Banchini at the Schola Cantorum Basilensis, and with Luigi Mangiocavallo in Rome.